Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

 - ``solver(name)``: dynamic marker to label a test for a specific solver, e.g., ``@pytest.mark.solver("gurobi")``

+More details about Pyomo-defined default test behavior can be found in the `conftest.py file <https://github.com/Pyomo/pyomo/blob/main/conftest.py>`_.

 .. note::
    If you are having issues getting tests to pass on your Pull Request, please tag any of the core developers to ask for help.